Satisfactory Progress

 Program Milestones

-Years 1 & 2: coursework, languages, & general examinations
+Years 1 & 2 (semesters one through four): coursework, languages, & general examinations

 • Full time study on campus is required during years one and two, which means 4 courses each term (16 credits) with a minimum of a "B" grade average.